New Paltz (village), New York: Early development

 Stone houses of Historic Huguenot Street in New Paltz.
 They are among the surviving examples of early stone houses built by Europeans in North America.

 There, the church, schools, blacksmith, seamstresses, and stores flourished for the benefit of farmers who required goods such as seed, tools, clothing, and food not available on all farms, including alcoholic beverages.
 The church, which was also used as a school, was located here.
 Many of the buildings still stand today, as a living museum community.

 Population slowly spread from the Wallkill up along the street now known as North Front Street and then along what is now Chestnut Street.
-In the nineteenth century, development continued along what is now Main Street.
+In the 19th century, development continued along what is now Main Street.
 The secession of the town of Lloyd and parts of Shawangunk, Esopus, and Gardiner, between 1843 and 1853, reduced New Paltz to its present size.
 In 1887, the village of New Paltz was incorporated within the eponymous town.

 Higher education has been one of the main concerns of the community since the 1830s, with facilities on Huguenot and North Front streets.
 Late in the nineteenth century, the college was built in the area of Plattekill Avenue and Manheim Boulevard, where the State University of New York at New Paltz now stands.

 The Wallkill Valley Railroad reached New Paltz by 1870, and provided passenger service through the town until 1937.
 After the rail line's closure in 1977, the section of the corridor running through New Paltz was converted to the Wallkill Valley Rail Trail, and the former train station in New Paltz was renovated as a restaurant, The Station.